 Here are some of our favorite pictures to date:

 Let’s be honest, this post would be incomplete without a picture of our team’s dogs in blankets.

 With remote teams especially, it’s always a good idea to provide your team with regular updates about the impact their work is having.
 This doesn’t have to be direct impact: for example, a web developer might not have any involvement in the design of a trade show booth, but everyone in the company has contributed to keep all aspects of your organization working properly to make attending the trade show possible.

 You want to remind your team “Oh yeah, this is why I do this” as much as possible.
 Without these reminders, morale can drop and team members can become disillusioned.
 An easy way to keep morale high is to record videos of any in-person, company-related activities.
 For example, a few of our team members recently hosted a booth at an industry trade show, and our CEO Nick Gray recorded a three-minute video recap of the experience for the entire team.

 Since your team is remote, they’re not always going to be able to see the real-world impact their work is having.
 Recording videos of in-person activities and events are a great way to keep the team connected to your company’s mission.
 These videos don’t even have to be long or well-produced — whether it’s a trade show recap, a post-call debrief with an important client, or just a Monday morning pep talk, videos are a quick, easy, and effective way to keep morale high and demonstrate to your team you want to keep them in the loop.

 Bonus: during our research for this post, we came across another great video from Help Scout that demonstrates how video can replace weekly meetings.
 Not only is this an efficient way to deliver information, people are likely to enjoy it and absorb what is communicated.
-Below is an example of a Help Scout weekly update video.

 4. Live Remote Co-Working